Algebras of conjugacy classes in symmetric groups: Introduction

 \sm

 1) Hecke algebras (Iwahori \cite{Iwa}).
 Let $G$ be the group $\GL(n,\mathbb{F}_q)$ of all invertible matrices over a finite field $\mathbb{F}_q$ and $K$ be the group of upper-triangular matrices.
-These algebras admit relatively explicit descriptions and an interpolation in $q$ (for $q=1$ we get $\C (S_n)$).
+These algebras admit explicit descriptions and an interpolation in $q$ (for $q=1$ we get $\C (S_n)$).
 They can live their own lives independently of the group $\GL(n,\mathbb{F}_q)$, see, e.g., \cite{Bump}.
+For the subgroup $T$ of strictly upper triangular matrices the convolution algebra $\C\bigl(T\backslash \GL(n,\mathbb{F}_q)/T\bigr)$ also admits a transparent description, see Yokonuma \cite{Yok}.

 \sm